 - 1 tablespoon fresh lime juice

-- Preheat the oven to 400 degrees F. Line a large baking tray with parchment paper.
-Rinse the shrimp under cold water for a few minutes and then toss in olive oil and with salt and pepper.
+Preheat the oven to 400 degrees F. Line a large baking tray with parchment paper.
+Rinse the shrimp under cold water for a minute and then toss in olive oil and with salt and pepper.
 Spread evenly on the tray and bake for about 5 minutes or until just pink, firmed, and cooked through.
 Remove from the oven and set aside.

 Here are some more delicious salad recipes: